First A Word About Some Of The Products Listed-

 Xeomin (incobotulinumtoxinA), by Merz Aesthetics, is another neuromodulator product.
 You will notice yet another spelling of the botulinum toxin.
 Xeomin calls theirs incobotulinumtoxinA.
 Once again, they all have the same core molecule.
 Xeomin has chosen to eliminate the “shell” of protein, which as discussed in the Dysport definition, is 85% dissipated upon mixing the product.

 FROM BKM: I use both Botox and Dysport in my practice and have great results with both.
-I do not use Xeomin, but that is simply because since I already have success with two neuromodulars, I simply don’t need a third.
+I do not use Xeomin, but that is simply because since I already have success with two neuromodulars, I don’t need a third.
 This is no reflection on the Xeomin product.
 Like most Aesthetic Practitioners, I use neuromodulators daily.
 They are in the top drawer of my, and most Practitioners, “toolkit”.
 Properly injected, neuromodulators make “age lines” a thing of the past.
-A neuromodulator treatment will last anywhere from two to four months, with effects diminishing over that time.
+A neuromodulator treatment will last anywhere from two to four months, with effects diminishing over time.

 The challenge most Practitioners have with neuromodulators is not so much which product to use, but whether to participate in what been called the “Botox Wars”, where offices compete to see who can offer the lowest price.
 I’ve had victims of “cut rate” offices come to my waiting room for help, as have many Practitioners.
 Some are not a pretty sight, and there is very little we can do to help.
 The best advice you can give a patient calling for your “Botox price” is to encourage them not to believe any of the ads for neuromodulators, and don’t shop over the phone.
-Ask your prospective patient to check out reputations, schedule a visit, and let the Practitioners expertise and patients common sense dictate the correct decision.
+Ask your prospective patient to check out reputations, schedule a visit, and let the Practitioners expertise and patients common sense dictate their decision.

 FILLERS (alphabetical listing):